Nerdy Talk Episode 1: How Solar Works

 In the last ten years, solar energy has experienced a rapid growth and the number of installed solar units have increased, becoming a major player in the US economy.
 In fact, solar now employs more workers than coal, oil and natural gas combined and it’s among the world’s cheapest forms of electricity.
 In 2012, the number of individuals working in the solar industry has more than doubled.2 The solar workforce also grew 25% in 2016, adding around 73,000 new jobs.

 On average, residential PV modules are about 65 inches by 39 inches, or 5.4 feet by 3.25 feet, with each module typically containing 60 solar cells and weighing about 40 pounds.
 Of course, some variation does occur from one manufacturer to another.
 Typically, weight for residential PV modules can range from 33 pounds to 50 pounds, depending on the manufacturer.
 Commercial PV modules, on the other hand, are slightly larger.
 These models typically measure 78 inches by 39 inches, or 6.5 feet by 3.25 feet, with each module typically containing 72 solar cells.
-Because of their added length, commercial PV panels are heavier, with most weighing 50 pounds or more, depending on the manufacture.3
+Because of their added length, commercial PV panels are heavier, with most weighing 50 pounds or more, depending on the manufacturer.3

 The following are the two main types of solar energy technologies: